bentprong/ocp_xavier/README.md

 Posted February 16, 2023 at https://github.com/bentprong/ocp_xavier
 Initial Firmware Release: v1.0.3

-IMPORTANT NOTE: Feb 16, 2023 -- Due to an issue with Visual Studio Code, paths within the project are set to my home directory instead of generic values for the project.
-This is an open issue in GitHub Issues and will be resolved ASAP.
-Until it is fixed, the code cannot be built but it CAN be programmed using the instructions below.

 Overview
 ========
 These instructions have been tested on Windows and Mac.
 If you are using a variant of Linux, the